indix/hadoop-as-publisher/README.md

-# Hadoop Autoscaling Metric Collector
+# Hadoop Autoscaling Metric Publisher

 This is a simple python program that is expected to run on Cron on the JobTracker machine.
 We collect hadoop metrics like